MugenZeta/SFML_Platformer_Level_Editor/README.md

 # SFML_Platformer_Level_Editor
-This is an level editor using the SFML API, and C++
+This is an level editor using the SFML API, and C++.(Currently Abandond)